Join The Team

 • Organic vegetarian meals provided.

-• References and recommendations provided upon successful completion of the Retreat Season.
+• References available upon successful completion of the season.

 An example of the Solo Retreatant Care schedule